sonertari/PFFW/README.md

 	+ Copy the xbaseXY.tgz install set from installXY.img to docs/expat/arm64/xbaseXY.tgz
 	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz
 	+ Copy the xfontXY.tgz install set from installXY.img to docs/fonts/arm64/xfontXY.tgz
+	+ Copy the files under the BOOT partition of installXY.img for the amd64 arch to ~/OpenBSD/X.Y/amd64/BOOT/
 	+ Copy the files under the BOOT partition of installXY.img for the arm64 arch to ~/OpenBSD/X.Y/arm64/BOOT/
 	+ Download and copy [the Broadcom wifi drivers](https://github.com/pftf/RPi4/tree/master/firmware/brcm) for Raspberry Pi 4 to ~/OpenBSD/X.Y/arm64/firmware/